AdityaSinghDevs/adityapratapsingh.github.io/_pages/home.md

 ## Hi, I’m Aditya.

-I am an AI engineer and research-oriented undergraduate focused on **computer vision, diffusion models, and large language model systems**, with an emphasis on **reproducible, production-grade AI pipelines**.
+I am an AI engineer and research-oriented undergraduate focused on **computer vision, diffusion models, and large language model systems**, with an emphasis on **reproducible experimentation, production-grade AI pipelines**.

 My work spans applied computer vision, LLM-based systems, and open-source contributions, including work on **Intel OpenVINO**.
 I am particularly interested in the intersection of **model architecture, training workflows, and system-level design**, and how these choices affect real-world deployment and research validity.